Gonzalez & Waddington – Attorneys at Law

 • Wrongful conversion requires an accounting to the owner.

-• Neither a receiver of stolen property nor an accessory after the fact can be convicted of larceny on the theory that, with knowledge of the identity of the owner, he withheld the stolen property from the owner.
+• Neither a receiver of stolen property nor an accessory after the fact can be convicted of larceny on the theory that, with knowledge of the owner’s identity, he withheld the stolen property from the owner.

-These cases differ from the cases annotated above in which unauthorized pay and allowances are obtained by false pretenses.
-The withholding cases discussed here involve either government error or a change in the serviceman’s status, which effects his continued entitlement to the pay or allowance.
+These cases differ from those annotated above in which pretenses obtain unauthorized pay and allowances.
+The withholding cases discussed here involve either government error or a change in the serviceman’s status, which impacts his continued entitlement to the pay or allowance.
 The property is obtained lawfully.

-• In the absence of a fiduciary duty to account, a withholding of funds otherwise lawfully obtained is not larcenous.
+• Without a fiduciary duty to account, withholding otherwise lawfully obtained funds is not larceny.

-• Evidence insufficient to establish that accused’s spouse had possessory or ownership rights to B.A.Q. at w/dep rate and thus failed to establish that accused had stolen B.A.Q. from his wife.
+• Evidence was insufficient to establish that the accused’s spouse had possessory or ownership rights to B.A.Q. at w/dep rate and thus failed to establish that the accused had stolen B.A.Q. from his wife.

 • Excess B.A.Q. was “military property of the United States.”
 United States v.
 Dailey, 37 M.J.
 463 (C.M.A.
 1993).